loighic/loighic.github.io/_pages/teaching/meetings.md

 >
 >**Weekends:** Various times (probably).
 As long as I'm available, Webex meetings on the weekend aren't a problem.

+All times are Central Time.
 If you want to meet, while keeping these times in mind, just let me know when would be a good time (or times) for you.